-Plantar Fasciitis is a painful condition caused by overuse of the plantar fascia or arch tendon of the foot.
-The Plantar Fascia is a broad, thick band of tissue that runs from under the heel to the front of the foot, which helps to support the arches of our feet.
+Plantar Fasciitis is a common painful condition caused by overuse of the plantar fascia or arch tendon of the foot.
+The plantar fascia is a broad, thick band of tissue that runs from under the heel to the front of the foot, which helps to support the arches of our feet.